AwalaApp/poc/README.md

 The Twitter app in this PoC isn't really a mobile app: It's a CLI.

+Note that this PoC is not kept in sync with the latest changes to the [Relaynet Protocol Suite Specifications](https://github.com/relaynet/specs).

 ## Network diagram

 The following network diagram illustrates the overall system: